svm-zhang/lohhla-mod/README.md

 ### Estimated tumor ploidy and purity (--tstates)

-`lohhlamod` uses estimated ploidy and purity for inferring allelic copy number.
+`lohhla-mod` uses estimated ploidy and purity for inferring allelic copy number.
 Ploidy and purity estimates can be obtained from many CNV algorithms.
-In cases where there is no paired normal sample or reference panel available such that you cannot get the estimates, `lohhlamod` allows this option to be optional by using a default value of `ploidy = 2` and `purity = 0.5`.
+In cases where there is no paired normal sample or reference panel available such that you cannot get the estimates, `lohhla-mod` allows this option to be optional by using a default value of `ploidy = 2` and `purity = 0.5`.
 The default values have not made customizable from command line at the moment.

 An example of the file provided to `--tstates` looks like below: